Yunuuuu/rsahmi/cran-comments.md

 4. Ensured compliance with CRAN file writing policies
    Removed any default file paths in functions that write data (including `extract_kraken_output()` and `prep_dataset()`)

+5. Non-standard file/directory found at top level: 'rsahmi.Rmd'
+   remote the the file

 Thank you for your time and consideration.

 ## R CMD check results